Ruckus Society: Funding

 According to research conducted by social movement scholar Edouard Morena, "over 95 per cent of the Ruckus Society's revenues come from 'direct public support'" and private grants, not governmental grants.
 This type of funding includes donations for individuals, foundations, and other organizations.
 In 2000, the organization had a budget of $370,000.
 Major funders of The Ruckus Society have included the Turner Foundation, the Ben and Jerry's Foundation, and the Ecology Center Inc.

 Criticism

 In its early years, The Ruckus Society was criticized for being composed of largely privileged white activists, which has been acknowledged.
 This led the leadership to attempt to diversify its causes and leadership.
 Since the mid-2000s The Ruckus Society has collaborated with numerous groups representing Indigenous environmental concerns, migrant rights, and Detroit-based environmental groups.

 The organization has also been critiqued for its lack of transparency around funding sources.
-This has prompted attempts at investigating the sources of their funding.
+This has prompted attempts to investigate the sources of their funding.

 The Ruckus Society has been the target of conservative outlets who describe the group as violent anarchists, and as being responsible for training criminal activists who participate in vandalism and destruction of private property.